 The TV can also be paired to headphones and portable speakers but it will only allow one device at a time to be paired.
-Please review the TV and stereo manuals in your owner's packet for instructions and additional pairing information.
+The following sections provide basic instructions for connecting devices, which are subject to change with new product developments and improvements.
+Please refer to the TV and stereo manuals in your owner's packet for additional details.
+Some TV's also have manuals available through the on-screen menu.